 In the Vietnamese tradition, the wasp waist is one of the distinctive traits of female beauty.
-That is perhaps why the birth of this bra is related to this design with the aim of highlighting the women’s line and showing the wasp segmented body by the association of « halter-neck » and tie on the back of this undershirt (camisole in French).
+Perhaps that’s why the birth of this bra is linked to this tradition intended to emphasize the line of the women’s body by giving it the shape of the segmented body of the wasp.

 One does not known its origin but Yếm was appeared for the first time in the 11th century under the Lý dynasty.
 It underwent many changes over time before being again recently an glamourous fashion article, competitor of « Áo dài ».
 In old days, it was accompanied by wearing a skirt and a turban cloth (black or brown) or a scarf ending with a « Crow beak » at the front top. (khăn vuôn mõ quạ).
 It is only during the reign of Minh Mạng emperor that the black pants was imposed instead of the skirt.

 Yếm is an inexhaustible source for Vietnamese poets among which is famous Hồ Xuân Hương.
 She has had the opportunity to describe not only the romantic and glamourous image of this Vietnamese undershirt but also the innocence of a young girl living in a society ruled by Confucian immutable ethic, in her poem entitled « the girl asleep in the daytime » (Thiếu nữ ngủ ngày).

 Ði thì cũng dở ở không xong.